ajithk444/ICOTravel_Flutter/README.md

 This project shows how to:

-- Firebase sign-in method
+- Firebase sign-in method (Not yet implemented)
 - build a live location map
+- load data from Firebase and display in list
 - Locate users and vehicle in map view
 - firestore image storage and retrive for profile image
 - bottom sheets

 Feel free to use this in your own projects. 😉